MoneyLion Personal Loan Review

 - Expensive fees: If you take into account MoneyLion’s monthly fee, the total cost of borrowing is very high — and this is especially true for borrowers who only qualify for this lender’s highest rates.
 Loans that come with high fees and short repayment periods are often considered to be examples of predatory lending.

 - Credit monitoring services: A MoneyLion membership comes with credit monitoring services.
-You can receive weekly updates on your credit score as well as information on any credit events that impact it.
+You can receive updates on your credit score as well as information on any credit events that impact it.

 - Helps build credit: MoneyLion reports your payments to all three credit bureaus.
 This will be recorded on your credit reports and can help improve your credit score.